Cyber Supply Chain Risk Management (C-SCRM) Best Practices

 Software Vulnerabilities

-Using software with known vulnerabilities or having poor visibility into a software vendor’s security practices can leave your organization vulnerable to significant disruptions, data breaches and downtime.
-Take for example the 2020 SolarWinds Breach, which left thousands of organizations and government entities exposed to malicious actors for months.
+Using software with known vulnerabilities or having poor visibility into a software vendor’s security practices can leave your organization vulnerable to significant disruptions, data breaches, and downtime.
+Take, for example, the SolarWinds Breach, which left thousands of organizations and government entities exposed to malicious actors for months.

 Physical and Virtual IT Access

-Physical and virtual IT access is one of the most obvious channels by supply chain compromises can occur.
-Numerous companies have been hacked as a result of contractors that initially appeared to have a low levels of profiled risk.
-However, because these contractors had physical access to facilities and IT systems, malicious actors were able to leverage them as trojan horses to gain access to enterprise clients.
+Physical and virtual IT access is one of the most obvious channels through which supply chain compromises can occur.
+Numerous companies have been hacked by contractors who initially appeared to have low levels of profiled risk.
+However, because these contractors had physical access to facilities and IT systems, malicious actors could leverage them as trojan horses to gain access to enterprise clients.

 Stolen Credentials

-In many cases, cybercriminals don’t directly steal data when they exploit a company’s email accounts or networks.
+Cybercriminals often don’t directly steal data when they exploit a company’s email accounts or networks.
 Instead, they sell compromised usernames and passwords on the dark web for Bitcoin or other cryptocurrency.
-This reduces risk for the criminal since they can immediately monetize the stolen credentials without the work of breaking into individual accounts.
+This reduces risk for the criminal since they can immediately monetize the stolen credentials without breaking into individual accounts.

 Recently, ransomware groups operating on the dark web have begun posting information about their victims publicly to pressure the victim organization to pay a ransom.
 Monitoring these forums and blogs can provide early warning of potential data breaches that may affect data shared throughout your supply chain.